Spirit Airlines: Ownership

-Spirit Airlines, Inc., is a Delaware corporation that was publicly traded on the New York Stock Exchange until its bankruptcy filing in 2024.
+Spirit Airlines, Inc., was a Delaware corporation that was publicly traded on the New York Stock Exchange until its bankruptcy filing in 2024.

 Headquarters

 In 2019, the airline announced that it would move to new headquarters of up to 500000 sqft in the Dania Pointe development in Dania Beach, Florida, spending $250 million.
 The airline anticipated the facility would house 1,000 employees.
 The Dania Pointe headquarters opened for business in April 2024.

 Previously, Spirit had been headquartered at 2800 Executive Way, Miramar, Florida, having moved there from its previous Eastpointe location in 1999.
 As of 2016, there were 600 employees located in the office.
 Chris Sloan of Airways Magazine stated that the building was "nondescript low slung".
 Sloan added that the interior, prior to a 2014 renovation, was, "To put it charitably, [...] a dump", but that employees felt ownership over the office.

+Following Spirit's closure, the Broward County Board of County Commissioners voted in May 2026 to explore purchasing the building.

+On August 13, 2026, DPC HoldCo, an affiliate of Boston-based investment firm, Hill City Capital, bought the Spirit HQ for 93.25 million dollars in cash after the bid submission got accepted as part of the auction hosted on August 11th.

 Business model

+A Spirit check-in counter at O'Hare International Airport in 2014.
+As an ultra low-cost carrier, Spirit charged fees for many services, including printing boarding passes with an agent and checking luggage.

 Under CEO Ben Baldanza, Spirit began a transition to an ultra low-cost carrier, following a fare model involving charging for amenities often included in the base ticket price of traditional carriers.
 Passengers who wanted to customize their itinerary or seat selection paid an add-on fee for each additional feature, enabling the carrier to earn ancillary revenue in excess of 40% of total revenue.
 These included having an agent print a boarding pass at check-in versus doing it online or at a kiosk, fees for large carry-on or checked bags, and progressive fees for overweight bags, selected seat assignments, travel insurance and more.

 Frequent-flyer program

-Spirit Airlines' has a three-tier frequent-flyer program called Free Spirit.
+Spirit Airlines had a three-tier frequent-flyer program called Free Spirit.

 Controversy

-Spirit Airlines has been the subject of numerous complaints, and punitive actions by the United States Department of Transportation (DOT).
-Most of the claims against the company were for allegations of deceptive advertising practices, customer service, and the airline's policies for charging additional fees at the time of purchase:
+Spirit Airlines had been the subject of numerous complaints, and punitive actions by the U.S. Department of Transportation (DOT).
+Most of the claims against the company were for allegations of deceptive advertising practices, customer service, and the airline's charging additional fees at the time of purchase as a matter of policy: